MatheusRich/matheusrich.github.io/_drafts/2021-in-review.md

     </li>
     <li>
       <a href="https://nextjs.org/">Next.js</a>: it's slick and has great docs, but I'm still skeptical about it.
       It felt like overengineering for most cases.
-I still think that something like <a href="https://hotwired.dev/">Hotwire</a> or
+I think that something like <a href="https://hotwired.dev/">Hotwire</a> or
       <a href="https://github.com/phoenixframework/phoenix_live_view">LiveView</a> are saner approaches
       (especially for small teams).